qdrant/landing_page/qdrant-landing/content/articles/product-quantization.md

 Each chunk of a vector might now be mapped to the closest centroid.
 That’s where we lose the precision, as a single point will only represent a whole subspace.
 Instead of using a subvector, we can store the id of the closest centroid.
-If we repeat that for each chunk, we can approximate the original embedding as a vector of subsequent ids.
-The dimensionality of the created vector is equal to the number of chunks.
+If we repeat that for each chunk, we can approximate the original embedding as a vector of subsequent ids of the centroids.
+The dimensionality of the created vector is equal to the number of chunks, in our case 2.

 ![A new vector built from the ids of the centroids](/articles_data/product-quantization/vector-of-ids.png)